Blacksmiths

 Blacksmiths is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Blacksmiths as of Feb 2026 is around 1,940.
-This reflects an increase of 59 people (3.1%) since the 2021 Census, which reported a population of 1,881 people.
-The change is inferred from the resident population of 1,915 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
-This level of population equates to a density ratio of 994 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Blacksmiths' 3.1% growth since census positions it within 1.0 percentage points of the SA3 area (4.1%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 67.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations for the broader area, the estimated population of the suburb of Blacksmiths is around 1,877 as of May 2026.
+This reflects a decrease of 4 people since the 2021 Census, which reported a population of 1,881 people.
+The change is inferred from AreaSearch's resident population estimate of 1,876 following examination of ABS's latest ERP data release in June 2025 and an additional 13 validated new addresses since the Census date.
+This results in a density ratio of 962 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, lower quartile growth of Australia's regional areas is anticipated, with the suburb expected to grow by 33 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends anticipate lower quartile growth for Australia's regional areas, with the suburb of Blacksmiths expected to grow by 24 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.2% in total over the 16 years.

 Frequently Asked Questions - Population